ssmirr/CM/Playbooks.md

         state: present
 ```

-This will do absolutely the same thing.
-With the "inline" ansible will parse out the object properties from the string it is given.
-Here, we explicitly specify the `pkg` and `state` properties.
+Both snippets will do absolutely the same thing.
+With the "inline style" ansible will parse out the object properties from the string it is given.
+In the second snippet, we explicitly specify the `pkg` and `state` properties for the apt module.

 ### Modules